GOP surge reflects in local returns

 In the presidential race, despite underperforming nationally, Democratic nominee Hillary Clinton

-appeared likely to carry Colorado, though her early total of 33.66 percent in El Paso County fell short of President Barack Obama
+carried Colorado, though her total of 33 percent in El Paso County fell short of President Barack Obama

 's support levels of 39 percent in 2008 and 37 percent in 2012.

-As for the statewide ballot measures, the ColoradoCare single-payer health insurance plan (Amendment 69) was headed to an obvious defeat, trailing by 170,000-plus in El Paso County alone and by as much as 3-1 statewide.
+As for the statewide ballot measures, the ColoradoCare single-payer health insurance plan (Amendment 69) was headed to an obvious defeat, trailing by 170,000-plus in El Paso County alone and by as much as 80-20 percent statewide.

-But Amendment 71 (making it harder to change the Colorado Constitution) appeared more likely to succeed, with an early lead statewide.
-Also, Amendment 70 (raising the minimum wage) was ahead, while the three propositions also were leading: 106, allowing for what was called assisted suicide; 107 and 108, open primaries including a presidential primary for Colorado.
+But Amendment 71 (making it harder to change the Colorado Constitution) was approved and carried El Paso County.
+Also, Amendment 70 (raising the minimum wage) passed despite losing here.
+And the three state propositions also passed: 106, allowing assistance in dying for the terminally ill; 107 and 108, open primaries including a presidential primary for Colorado.

 J. Adrian Stanley contributed reporting to this story.